threefoldtech/home/contribution/development_process.md

 ### Pull requests

-As soon as work is started on a different branch where a developer or a group of developers want their peers' opinions, they can immediately open a `draft pull request` for ease of communication. when they deem the work is done, they open a pull request signifying the work is
+As soon as work is started on a different branch where a developer or a group of developers want their peers' opinions, they can immediately open a `draft pull request` for ease of communication.
+When they deem the work is done, they open a pull request signifying the work is

 - complete as defined in the project
 - well tested